bitburner-official/bitburner-src/markdown/bitburner.userinterface.md

 </td><td>

-Render a ReactNode in the main content area.
+Renders a ReactNode in the main content area.

 </td></tr>